 We need to revolutionise farming because the planet is in a dire state right now – due, in large part, to many harmful farming practices.
 Climate change means hotter, drier summers in the UK.
 While, as a Brit, you may be overjoyed at the prospect of maybe getting a real summer for once, this should also be of real concern.
 These conditions can lead to serious water shortages.
 A rising population also means greater pressure on water resources.
 Farmers, therefore, need to produce more food with less water.
 And this is exactly what H20 Farm is able to do with its hydroponics system.

 It uses around just 870L of water per tonne of feed produced, compared to the typical 50,000L used in the field.
 It uses nearly 60 times less water compared to traditional farming!
-These savings are made possible by the use of Nutrient Film Technique (NFT): water is constantly recirculated and then recycled.
+These savings are made possible by the use of the Nutrient Film Technique (NFT): water is constantly recirculated and then recycled.
 It also uses a fraction of many other precious resources.

-It’s low on electricity use (around 35kW is need each day to power the environmental control system) and it’s low on manpower too, needing only 2-3 hours each day for the harvesting, re-seeding, and managing.
+It’s low on electricity use (around 35kW is needed each day to power the environmental control system) and it’s low on manpower too, needing only 2-3 hours each day for the harvesting, re-seeding, and managing.
 And if that doesn’t convince you how hydroponics can revolutionise farming, consider these other benefits.